Introduction

 cargo-zisk build

-This command compiles the program using the riscv64ima_polygon_ziskos target.
-The resulting sha_hasher ELF file (without extension) is generated in the ./target/riscv64ima-polygon-ziskos-elf/debug directory.
+This command compiles the program using the zisk target.
+The resulting guest ELF file (without extension) is generated in the ./target/riscv64ima-zisk-zkvm-elf/debug directory.

 For production, compile the ELF file with the --release flag, similar to how you compile Rust projects: